CrudeQ

 Pipeline source · EIA ingestion · Signal models · COT + Vol layers · Call tracker · Initiated March 2026

-This research is informational only and does not constitute investment advice.
+CrudeQ is an independent research platform for informational and educational purposes only.
+It does not constitute investment advice or a solicitation to trade.
 All analysis reflects the author's independent views based on publicly available data.
 Past signal accuracy is not indicative of future results.
-Known failure modes are documented above — readers should apply independent judgment and risk management.
+Readers should apply independent judgment and appropriate risk management.